nocoo/infoviz/README.md

             'bar-margin': 4,                    // margin value between bars (in the same group)

-            'vertical-label-count': 10,         // label count in the vertical axis 'vertical-bar-width': 5             // period bar width of the vertical axis },
+            'vertical-label-count': 10,         // label count in the vertical axis 'vertical-bar-width': 5,            // period bar width of the vertical axis 'vertical-label-count-right': 10,   // label count in the right vertical axis 'vertical-bar-width-right': 5       // period bar width of the right vertical axis },

         // 8.
 PieChart configuration.